davide-belli/deep-learning-labs/README.md

-# deep-learning
+# UvA Deep Learning Course Practical Assignments

-Repository for practicals in Deep Learning Course @ UvA
+ 1. The assignment 1 is released.
+The deadline is **September 18th, 23:59**.